lm3nitro/Projects/MySQL/Part1-Installation.md

 ![Pasted image 20240504114740](https://github.com/lm3nitro/Projects/assets/55665256/81846311-9e86-40d1-8251-d9bcb1a60895)

 Here we can see that the status for the *MySQL Router 8.0.37* has changed.
 Click *Next*

 ![Pasted image 20240504114832](https://github.com/lm3nitro/Projects/assets/55665256/46a847d1-72bb-4f14-a7ab-40d404c02fdf)

-Here we will need to use the same password that we previosly configured above.
+Here we will need to use the same password that we previously configured above.
 Click *Check*, once the check is complete, select *Next*

 ![Pasted image 20240504115033](https://github.com/lm3nitro/Projects/assets/55665256/81054583-0312-42a2-85e0-a5f76ec9ed50)